thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.desc.md

 open http://localhost:8000/textfield.html
 ```

-#### `value`, `defaultValue`, `this.state.value`
+#### `value`, `defaultValue`, `this.state.someName`

 Let's look at that warning message again:
 ![](https://i.gyazo.com/e54acc1b6e1549965b4baf9bb563a14b.png)

 It lays out a few notable takeaways:
 - To be updated, the `value` prop of a React form component depends on an `onChange` event handler.
-Thanks to `this.setState({value: event.target.value})`, `this.state.value` stores the latest string from the input textfield component.
+Thanks to `this.setState({value: event.target.value})`, `this.state.someName` stores the latest string from the input textfield component.
-- Without `onChange` to handle the change event and `this.state.value` to store the changed data, the `value` prop could never be updated.
+- Without `onChange` to handle the change event and `this.state.someName` to store the changed data, the `value` prop could never be updated.
 The textfield would end up being a controlled component that could not be modified.
 - `defaultValue` is used for uncontrolled components, which are components that React does not control.
 Let's add `onChange = this.handleChange` to the 3rd textfield component.
 - If we add `readOnly={true}` as an attribute for the 2nd input element, React no longer gives us a warning in the console.